 There's no cure for lymphedema.
 Treatment focuses on reducing the swelling and controlling the pain.
 Lymphedema treatments include:

-When several of these treatments are combined, this therapy may be referred to as complete decongestant therapy (CDT).
-CDT generally isn't recommended for people who have high blood pressure, diabetes, paralysis, heart failure, blood clots or acute infections.
+When several of these treatments are combined, this therapy may be referred to as complete decongestive therapy (CDT).
+Generally, CDT isn't recommended for people who have high blood pressure, diabetes, paralysis, heart failure, blood clots or acute infections.

 In cases of severe lymphedema, your doctor may consider surgery to remove excess tissue in your arm or leg.
 While this reduces severe swelling, surgery can't cure lymphedema.